bamlak4/Exam-portal/README.md

 For students, it offers a simple, secure, and stress-free way to take exams.
 With features like a countdown timer and automatic submission, students can focus on their answers without worrying about time management or technical problems.

 Overall, this project aims to bring convenience and efficiency to both teachers and learners.
 It seeks to modernize the exam process by combining technology with education.
-This creates a smoother, smarter, and more accessible experience for everyone involved.
+This creates a smoother,smarter and more accessible experience for everyone involved.